 Tip #2 | Carry the Required Documents to Cross the Colombia Ecuador Border by Van

-While many border crossing require the same paperwork for entry, it is not uncommon for there to be just one extra thing that you need to supply to the customs agent.
+While many border crossings require the same paperwork for entry, it is not uncommon for there to be just one extra thing that you need to supply to the customs agent.
 Making sure you have an up-to-date list of all of the necessary paperwork is important for a smooth entry process.

 No one likes waiting hours for border crossings and being prepared will only help to get you back on the road and to your next destination!